With talent on loan from God, you are tuned to the Rush Limbaugh program, the most listened to radio talk show in America.

 How many of you have seen those stories?

-That Republicans within the Trump orbit are so worried and so concerned that they need to sit down right now to stop Trump from going off the cliff.
+How many of you have seen stories that there is an intervention planned, that Republicans within the Trump orbit are so worried and so concerned that they need to sit down right now to stop Trump from going off the cliff?

 I mean, these stories are everywhere.

-And and from everything I've been able to gather, a lot of this is being completely manufactured or partially manufactured.
+And from everything I've been able to gather, a lot of this is being completely manufactured or partially manufactured.

 And that's why whenever there is a Republican, and this isn't new that Republicans are going to vote for Hillary.